 At a time that should have marked the halfway point of his formal studies, he regained consciousness in a hospital with only a fragmentary recall of the latest six months to a year of his life.
 An hour – long string of seizures had disrupted his breathing to the point of minor brain damage.
 He would eventually recover most of his faculties – enough to continue laboratory research and also research wildlife in East Africa.
 However, these activities were to be a professional dead end.
 Such might not have been the case were better counseling for life strategies available to people with epilepsy.
 He still copes with memory issues 24 years after the event.

-Aspiring to a career in biological and behavioral research, Jeffrey studied in Kenya via St. Lawrence University in his final year of college.
-Cherished (albeit badly tarnished) memories recall doing field study with Michael Rainy and Explore Mara, Ltd. Rainy led a small group of students, both American and Kenyan, as well as staff, in censusing large mammals in Central Province.
+Aspiring to a career in biological and behavioral research, Jeffrey studied in Kenya on four separate occasions.
+He first went with St. Lawrence University in his final year of college.
+Cherished (albeit badly tarnished) memories recall doing field study with Michael Rainy’s Explore Mara, Ltd. An educational tour operator, Rainy led a small group of students, both American and Kenyan, as well as staff, in censusing large mammals in Central Province.
 While the Maasai Mara cannot be beat for excitement, Mpala Ranch, located along the Uaso Ngiro River at Laikipia, stood out as the place Hatcher found most enjoyable to be in a group of new friends.

 His third trip to East Africa was a brief summer internship done during the second year of graduate studies at Columbia (1995).
 Along with several fellow Columbia students, he became familiarized with the behavior and ecology of the subject of his eventual thesis research.
 The blue monkey, Cercopithecus mitis stuhlmanni , occurs in various forests throughout Kenya but is especially common in the Kakamega Forest.
 This trip would be the last one prior to his life – changing seizure event of 1997.

 Learn more about the author at an awesome gang!